 The top 5 reasons why we love Central Eastern Europe

-The countries in the region are small, but just look at the amount of countries and languages.
+The countries in the region are small but just look at the number of countries and languages.
 Even though there are many similarities, there are also a lot of diversity.
-From the Baltic Sea in the north to Slovenia’s short coastline, in between you have big cities, little villages, truly amazing nature, mountains, forests, and fields.
-In these lands people have loved and fought.
+From the Baltic Sea in the north to Slovenia’s short coastline, in between, you have big cities, little villages, truly amazing nature, mountains, forests, and fields.
+In these lands, people have loved and fought.
 Old, amazing buildings stand next to ugly blocs from the Soviet times.
 The whole region breathes a certain air of times long gone and melancholy.
-I have lived in two of these countries and travelled a bit in a third one, every experience was very different.
+I have lived in two of these countries and traveled a bit in a third one, every experience was very different.
 One common denominator for all these countries is the friendliness.
 In all the countries, with the exception of Hungary, the languages are very similar.

 Language & Culture